teal-language/tl/docs/tutorial.md

 ## The type `any`

 The type `any`, as it name implies, accepts any value, like a dynamically-typed Lua variable.
-However, since tl doesn't know anything about this value, there isn't much it can do with it, besides comparing for equality and against nil, and casting it into other values using the `as` operator.
+However, since Teal doesn't know anything about this value, there isn't much it can do with it, besides comparing for equality and against nil, and casting it into other values using the `as` operator.